Contrast-Security-OSS/workshop/presentation/reveal-hugo/content/m06-intro-to-oss/index.md

 The term Open Source refers to anything that people can modify and share because it’s design is publicly available.

-The Open-Source Software or OSS (also sometimes referred to as Free and Open-Source Software or FOSS) refers to any software with source code that anyone can inspect, modify and enhance.
+Open Source Software or OSS (also sometimes referred to as Free and Open Source Software or FOSS) refers to any software with source code that anyone can inspect, modify and enhance.

-An integral part of Open Source Software is presence of a license.
+An integral part of Open Source Software is the presence of a license.

-Without a license a piece of source code is not an Open Source Software, in fact it can be anything e.g. stolen commercial code.
+Without a license, a piece of source code is not considered Open Source Software, in fact it can be anything; e.g., stolen commercial code.
 In fact physical source code in public access does not make it Open Source.

-Typically an Open Source License declares that source code in question is available to others who would like to view that code, copy it, learn from it, alter it, or share it.
+Typically an Open Source License declares that the source code in question is available to others who would like to view that code, copy it, learn from it, alter it, or share it.

 See more: https://opensource.com/resources/what-open-source